scottyschup/ruby-curriculum/w1d2/classes.md

 And some extras:
 * Each course should also take a set of days of the week (`:mon`, `:tue`, ...), plus a time block (assume each day is broken into 8 consecutive time blocks).
 So a course could meet `[:mon, :wed, :fri]` during block #1.
+    * Update your `#initialize` method to also take a time block and days of the week.
-* Write a class method `Course::conflicts?` which takes two `Course`s and returns true if they conflict.
+* Write a method `Course#conflicts_with?` which takes a second `Course` and returns true if they conflict.
-* Don't let a `Student` enroll in two classes that meet at the same time.
+* Update `Student#enroll` so that you raise an error if a `Student` enrolls in a new course that conflicts with an existing course.  time.

 ### Tic-Tac-Toe
 Let's write a Tic-Tac-Toe game!